kyungjae-lee/engineers-notebook/bootloader/bootloader-host-communication.md

+* USART2 peripheral is used for the **Virtual COM Port** support.

 ## Bootloader-Host Communication over USART Peripheral Interface

 * Select one USART peripheral (i.e., USART1 or USART3)
+  * Note that the USART2 peripheral is not available for the system memory boot mode since it is used for the Virtual COM Port support.

-* Connect the board to the host PC using the USB-to-UART adapter as shown in the image below.
+* Connect the board to the host PC using the **USB-to-UART adapter** as shown in the image below.